 All of this is somewhat disingenuous.
 Right now, yes, only a small number of ships are sending a small number of rovers across a very large tract of sea floor, but De Beers themselves say that this is a growing area for them, and they’re not the only players in this market.
 In years to come, it is not hard to envisage fleets of diamond mining ships systematically criss-crossing the most promising-looking stretches of sea bed, laying waste to everything in sight.
 It’s not possible to say how quickly the sea bed will return to its former state, as they’ve not been mining long enough to have a long term view on that – and De Beers have just signed a 50-year contract to continue mining in this area.

 And as for the Namibia government’s legislation, is there really a strong incentive to protect the environment, when the country itself is a 50% owner of the mining company, and diamonds are the largest export, and richest source of tax for the nation?

 Interestingly, the entire northern half of the coastline of Namibia, the Skeleton Coast, is protected by a huge National Park.
 The southern half of the coastline has National Park status as well, and 25% of the coast is protected to a distance of 30km seaward.
 Work is underway to have the entire coast of Namibia designated a World Heritage Site, because of its unique wildlife and ecology.
 What is so significantly different between the river outfall area which is being mined, and the protected area just a few miles north?

 For truly environmentally sound diamonds, you cannot look at naturally formed diamonds any more, however or wherever they were extracted.
-The only truly eco-friendly, and ethical, diamonds are man-made, and at Ethica Diamonds, we believe we have some of the best you will find.
+The only truly eco-friendly, and ethical, diamonds are man-made.
+At Ethica Diamonds, we believe we have some of the best lab-grown diamonds and gemstones you will find.
 If your precious gems come with a price-tag that includes destruction of the oceans, is that something you’re willing to pay?